honestbleeps/BabelExt/README.md

 ## Resetting extension data ##

 If your extension uses storage or preferences, you will need to test the extension data with different stored values.
-Apart from Safari, all the browsers let you creat add multiple profiles ("users" in Chrome), so you might want to create throwaway profiles for use during testing.
+Apart from Safari, all the browsers let you create multiple profiles ("users" in Chrome), so you might want to create throwaway profiles for use during testing.